 Most workers find it more challenging to claim disability benefits from insurance companies than from the CPP.
 This is because private companies have a lot of resources to commit to disproving a claim.
-Furthermore, getting a benefits claim approved by the CPP does not guarantee an approval from insurance companies, even when the claimant is legitimately disabled.
+Furthermore, getting a benefits claim approved by the CPP does not guarantee approval from insurance companies, even when the claimant is legitimately disabled.

-This is why it is important to not simply prepare a <i>bare minimum claim</i>.
+This is why it is important not simply to prepare a “bare minimum claim”.
 Similar to claiming CPP disability benefits, doing the bare minimum will most likely result in a denial.
-Insurance companies are faced every day with applications that are technically complete and legal.
+Insurance companies are faced daily with technically complete and legal applications.
 To stand out from the other claimants, it is better to prepare a winning claim that is more comprehensive and convincing.

 1. Documenting visual impairment

 Visual limitations or deficits must be well-documented in the claimant’s application.
 This is necessary in order to prove the worker’s visual disability and whether he or she qualifies for benefits under the terms of the benefits provider.
 These include medical documentation such as visual acuity and visual field tests.
-A qualified eye care professional such as an optometrist, ophthalmologist or optician would be able to provide these records.
+A qualified eye-care professional such as an optometrist, ophthalmologist, or optician would be able to provide these records.

 2. Testing for vision loss